izzy-robinson/msc-thesis/A Fresh Perspective on Local Friendliness Inequalities.md

 :align: center
 ```

 Here we have introduced some notation which will prove very useful moving forwards.
 Alice's values ($x$ and $a$) are read along the left hand side whereas Bob's values ($y$ and $b$) are read along the uppermost side.
-The agents' measurement choice sets the larger scale $x,y\in\set{1,2,3}$ whilst the agents' measurement outcome sets the smaller scale $a,b\in\set{+1,-1}$.

-morally take the dot product of the probability table with the grid to return to the correlator form of the inequality
+The agents' measurement choice sets the larger scale $x,y\in\set{1,2,3}$ whilst the agents' measurement outcome sets the smaller scale $a,b\in\set{+1,-1}.$ In order to return to the correlator form of the inequality you simply take the dot product of the grid in question with the probability matrix

 ## Decomposition of the LF Inequality